ahawkins/website/content/article/the-high-velocity-edge-part-1.md

   - devops
 series:
   - The High Velocity Edge
+summary: |
+  An introduction the four capabilities of high velocity organizations.
 ---

 I'm taking Small Batches back to its roots for the next series of